-Common Human Rights Issues: Physical and Psychological Abuse, Human Trafficking
+Common Human Rights Issues: Forced Labor and Human Trafficking

 Thailand is a major contributor to the global seafood economy.
 According to the FAO, it ranks sixth in global seafood exports, following China, Norway, Vietnam, India, and Chile.
 In 2017, Thailand’s fishery sector, combined with its seafood processing sector, employed over 600,000 workers, over half of which were migrant workers from Cambodia and Myanmar.
 The ILO cites shortages of Thai workers willing to fish and increasing economic disparity between Thailand and its neighboring countries as reasons for the predominance of migrant fishers.
 Migrant workers typically have to pay higher recruitment fees and are generally more vulnerable to exploitation than Thai nationals.
 Additionally, the Thailand government’s migration policy and inefficient anti-trafficking laws provide very little protection for fishers and processors.